Why You Should Be Fertilizing Trees and Shrubs

 Fertilizer spikes are combinations of slow release fertilizers compressed to form a spike.
 Spikes can be driven into the ground using a mallet or hammer.
 A bulb auger and electric drill make installation much easier.
 Tree spikes should be dispersed evenly along the outer drip line of the tree.
 For small trees and shrubs requiring only one or two spikes, break spikes in half to allow for a more uniform distribution pattern.

 Uncle’s Tip: Do not use fertilizer spikes on newly installed trees or shrubs.
 Spikes contain fertilizers in amounts not recommended for new trees or shrubs.
+For newly planted trees, use Uncle’s Root Accelerator for the first 12 months.

 See Related: Fertilizing New Trees and Shrubs